sjbennett123/gloryforthefist/content/rules/_index.md

 ### Immune to <Type> Weapons

 Several types of creatures require special weapons (for example, silver or magic) to damage them.
 Normal weapons will do no damage, but the special weapon will do full damage.
-These creatures will tell you “ No effect” if your damage is not affecting them.
+These creatures will tell you “No effect” if your damage is not affecting them.

 ### Mind Abilities

 Some creatures can perform mental abilities such as “mind melds.”
 These abilities are all completely role-playing in nature.
 Generally speaking, a creature with this ability can instill or remove roleplaying insanity or otherwise “cure” mental damage.
-This ability can not be used to tell if another player is telling the truth or to counteract forget-it poisons or otherwise get around any NERO rule.
+This ability cannot be used to tell if another player is telling the truth, to counteract forget-it poisons, or to otherwise get around any NERO rule.
 A player always has the right to refuse to role-play any of these skills and can at any time decide to “break off” the contact or be cured.
 In order to use this role-playing skill, the players must be touching each other and be concentrating completely by either staring in each other’s eyes or having their eyes closed.
 You cannot perform any in-game skills while role-playing this.

 ### Natural Armor